agattone96/foodly/README.md

 4. **Event Schema**: Details food drives and other events.
 5. **Notification Schema**: Manages user alerts and updates.

-For detailed schemas, refer to the [Schemas Documentation](./schemas.md).

 ---

 ## User Interface Design